The History of English Dubbing in Rome

 Dubbing actor Paul Goldfield, when looking back on his dubbing past in a blog post from 2011, stressed how vital a good adaptation was for getting a good end result: “The dubbing script is of primary importance.
 If done well it’s amazing how well the English words fit into Italian mouths.
 If done badly... well, we’ve all seen Japanese films dubbed into English.”

-Dubbing actress Nina Rootes, who also worked as a sync director and sometimes wrote English dubbing scripts, saw the situation from a different perspective, and in her book Adventures in the Movie Biz (2013) she outlined the challenge involved in preparing a dubbing script without knowing which dubbers were going to dub the various parts:
+According to dubbing actress Nina Rootes, who also worked as a sync director and sometimes wrote English dubbing scripts in the early 1960s, one of the main challenges involved in preparing a dubbing script was not knowing which dubbers were going to dub the various parts.
+In her book Adventures in the Movie Biz she writes:

 “One sticky point is that some artistic directors are so swayed by the appearance of the dubber – maybe casting a fat guy to play a fat guy – that they don’t always give enough attention to the dubber’s voice.
 A fat guy may speak very fast, or very slowly, his voice may be light and squeaky or deep and growly.
 This makes the job of both translating the script for lip-sync – since you don’t know who is going to dub the part – and keeping the dubber in sync during the recording very challenging.
 A certain amount can be corrected in the cutting room afterwards, you can pull the line up a little or pull it back, but the length will be the same.
 Of course, I am talking about the Stone Age techniques available at that time”.